Short bio: I enjoy cocktails, French fries, and science fiction.

 I worked in public radio in Los Angeles for 20 years, starting in 1988 at KCRW (doing the shows "Gumbo Ya-Ya," "Global Gumbo," "Late Nite Notes (Sunday)", and "Gumbo") until 1998, and then doing the program "Down Home" at KCSN until 2008.
-I am currently retired from radio, but would come back for the right gig.
+After that I did a Internet streaming show called "Ceol agus Craic" ("Music and Good Times"), which featured Irish rock, folk, and traditional music that was based in the online virtual 3D world Second Life, and took place inside a virtual Dublin pub (physically based on the actual pub Oliver St. John Gogartys in Dublin) from 2006 through 2011.
+I'm currently retired from terrestrial radio, but would happily come back for the right gig.

 I make and imbibe cocktails, and immensely enjoy the world of spirits, mixology and bartending.